ETA444/1month-learning/beginner-ruby/README.md

 Some basic commands and we move on to the next chapter.

 ## Chapter 2: Modest beginnings
+- **Chapter 2 Official Curriculum on OneMonth**
+	1. Playing with Ruby
+	2. Puts and your first script
+	3. Errors and debugging
+	4. Comments
+	5. Numbers & Math
+	6. Variables
+	7. Strings & Text
+	8. Getting User Input
 ### More PowerShell (MPS#)
 Created the first .rb file and further got accustomed to PowerShell.
 ```shell